 Tools will be provided by the agency to do this minor work.
 Paint work will be restricted to touch up associated with minor body work above and steering wheels, step wells, wheels, bumpers and reflectors;

-Degree: Associates or Technical Degree or equivalent experience
+Degree: High School or GED, Technical Degree Preferred

 Field: Automotive or Diesel Technology